SEO Results: Everything you Need to Know

 Increased conversions or sales

-When setting up your website, getting higher search engine rankings and more organic traffic should not be your only main priority.
-At the end of the day, what keeps your business going is the cash flow.
+When setting up your website, getting higher search engine rankings and more organic traffic should not be your main priority.
+What keeps your business going is the cash flow.

 So, when you do SEO for your website, you will know you have succeeded when you see a gradual increase in your website rankings, traffic, or leads, as well as in conversions or sales.

 Although SEO is focused on organic “free” traffic, you may want to hire SEO agencies along the way because, as previously mentioned, it is an extensive process.
-Having an A-team may be more effective and profitable than doing it on your own.
+Having an A-team may be more effective and profitable than doing it alone.

 The last thing you want is an inexperienced in-house team doing more harm than good to your website’s rankings.
 By the way, how do you calculate your SEO ROI?
 I’m glad you asked.

-There is a formula for knowing your return on investment when you decide to hire an agency with SEO services.
+There is a formula for knowing your return on investment when you hire an SEO services agency.

 Here is the simple formula:

 (Profit – Investment) / Investment x 100 = ROI

 Let’s say you have benefited from your quarterly SEO investment of $10,000.
 Here’s how to calculate your ROI: